Testosterone: How long does it take to see benefits?

 Obesity and Testosterone Replacement Therapy

-Losing weight takes time because you have to control your caloric intake, change the way you eat, the frequency and what you eat.
+Losing weight takes time because you have to control your caloric intake, change the way you eat, the frequency, and what you eat.
 More meals, smaller in size if you want to lose fat.

-More protein and less fat in the diet does wonders when you increase your vegetable intake and lower your meat intake.
+More protein and less fat in the diet do wonders when you increase your vegetable intake and lower your meat intake.
 The most critical factor when you go on a testosterone program is that you have to exercise, and you should exercise at least once per day, even if it is just cardio intensity for 20 minutes a day.